kkkunny/Sim/README.md

-# dotlang
+# Simlang
-The Dot programming language
+The Sim programming language